 - “I can see that this is not the news that you expected, I’m so sorry”

-- Make a plan together to meet the patient again/inform them of what the next step is
+Make a plan together to meet the patient again and inform them of what the next steps are.

-- Reassure the patient that they are going to/have been referred to the appropriate team of specialists who are best equipped to come up with a plan going forward
+Reassure the patient that they are going to be referred to the appropriate team of specialists (if appropriate) or inform them of the follow-up arrangements.

-- Asking about religious preferences, and whether the patient would like the Chaplain
+If appropriate, consider asking about religious preferences, and whether the patient would like the Chaplain.

-Be aware that breaking bad news can be emotionally challenging for us healthcare professionals also – particularly if you have built a rapport with the patient.
+Be aware that breaking bad news can be emotionally challenging for you as a healthcare professional, particularly if you have built a rapport with the patient.

 Think through your own thoughts, and reflect on how you’re feeling.
 Take time out if needed.